semgrep/bento/README.md

 Bento is a free and opinionated toolkit for gradually adopting linters and program analysis into your codebase.
 You’ll be the bug squashing hero your team needs but (maybe) doesn’t deserve.

 - **Find bugs that matter:** Bento automatically enables relevant rules based on your dependencies and frameworks and it will never report style-related issues.
-Avoid painstakingly configuring your tools.
+You'll avoid painstakingly configuring your tools.
 - **Get started immediately:** By archiving existing issues and allowing you to adopt incrementally, Bento doesn’t force you to fix all your preexisting issues today.
 Set them aside to address when it makes sense for your project.
 - **Go fast:** Bento installs in 5 seconds and self-configures in less than 30.
 Tools check your code in parallel, not sequentially.